mendes5/TagChatter-fontend/README.md

 * Works in multiple tabs.
 * It actually scrolls downs when receiving new messages.
 * **It sends the message when you press enter!**
-* And don't send if you press enter+shif (but won't add an line break-either...).
+* And don't send if you press enter+shift (but won't add an line break-either...).

 #### Main differences
 * The parrot count and messages are in an single endpoint.